 This may help you complete a claim form for benefits that support people with a disability or illness.
-You can also send it as supporting evidence along with your claim form.
-Other evidence could include reports or care plans from your GP, doctor, nurse, or other health professionals.
+You can send your diary as supporting evidence along with your claim form.
+Other evidence could include reports or care plans from your GP, doctor, nurse or other healthcare professionals.

 Personal Independence Payment

 Personal Independence Payment (PIP) is a benefit for people aged 16 to State Pension age who live in England, Wales and Northern Ireland.
 It is for people who have problems with daily living or moving around.
 You must have had these problems for 3 months and expect them to last for at least 9 months, unless you are terminally ill.

 Disability Living Allowance for Adults

-Attendance Allowance (AA) is a benefit for people at or above State Pension age.
-It is for people who have problems looking after themselves because of an illness or disability.
+Attendance Allowance (AA) is a benefit for people who are at or above State Pension age.
+It is for people who have problems looking after themselves (personal care needs) because of an illness or disability.

 Industrial Injuries Disablement Benefit

-The State Pension is a regular payment you can get from the government when you reach State Pension age.
+State Pension is a regular payment you can get from the government when you reach a certain age.

 The age you can get State Pension depends on when you were born.
-The State Pension age for men and women is 65.
-From 2019 it will start increasing in stages.
+The State Pension age for men and women is increasing in stages.

 There is financial assistance available to help with the care and education of children and young people: